-A celebration of the fruits of spring, this simple dish, enjoyed throughout the Middle East, is made in Syria with fava beans so young and tender that they don't have to be peeled.
+This dish is a typically Middle Eastern celebration of the bounty of spring.
+It's made in Syria with fava beans so young and tender that they don't have to be peeled.